-HA interacts with a variety of ECM molecules, making it an essential structural component7.
-It is continuously secreted from fibroblasts, keratinocytes, chondrocytes and other specialized cells throughout the body and degraded by enzymes (hyaluronidases)10.
-Table 1 gives the amount of HA present in various tissues and fluids in humans along with its half life and molecular weight range are listed in the table below.
+HA interacts with a variety of ECM molecules, making it an essential structural component,7 It is continuously secreted from fibroblasts, keratinocytes, chondrocytes and other specialized cells throughout the body and degraded by enzymes (hyaluronidases).10 The amount of HA present in various tissues and fluids in humans and its half life and molecular weight range are listed in the table below.

 HA, along with the other GAGs present in the ECM, provides compressive strength to tissues.
 Its negative charge, hydrophilicity and long polymer length result in large amounts of water being bound with the matrix.
 Additionally, HA’s unique property of lowering its viscosity during shear stress means it works as a lubricant.
 Under static conditions, it provides resiliency.
 Finally, in addition to providing a hydrated space around cells, it regulates the traffic of growth factors and other signals due to its pore size and charge density.